Ash-Daniels-Mo/real-time-chat-app/README.md

 - `requirements.txt`: Lists Python dependencies.

 ### Frontend
-- `src/`: Contains React application code.
+- `app/`: Contains next.js application code.
 - `package.json`: Lists JavaScript dependencies.

 ## Contributing
-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+Feel free to clone this repository and create a new branch where you will be running your changes.
+Make a pull on your branch and open a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the AIMS License.